Torvaney/statsbombapi/README.md

 * https://github.com/statsbomb/statsbombpy
 * https://github.com/imrankhan17/statsbomb-parser

-However, these are primarily built around fetching Statsbomb data as dataframes.
+These are primarily built around fetching Statsbomb data as dataframes.
 This is great for interactive work (for example, in a jupyter notebook) and you should definitely consider whether they match your use-case.

-I have found that this approach sometimes isn't ideal when developing data pipelines and doing ETL.
+However, I have found that this approach sometimes isn't ideal when developing data pipelines and doing ETL.
 By parsing data from the Statsbomb API into specific data structures, I hope that this package can make these situations easier.